tsunamishadow/bonusheroes/fortniteseasonx.md

 * Deal (200) damage to descending Supply Drops
 * Pick up an item of each rarity
 * Land at Tilted or Fatal Fields in (3) different matches
-* Deal (500) damage with Assault Rifels to opponents
+* Deal (500) damage with Assault Rifles to opponents

 Bonus Battle Star: Requires Shootout at Sundown Loading Screen (3 Challenges).
 The clue is on the side of one of the buildings in the loading screen.